 run_enrichment

-function is used to perform enrichment
+function can perform enrichment analysis on

-analysis.
-Here we could enrich the following feature types:
+the following feature types:

 degs